-Accept that this is reality
+Accept that this is the reality

 This is the reality.
 I’ve said it before in a previous post about finding SAHM happiness… And, just because this IS reality, it doesn’t mean it’s all that bad.
-Furthermore, once you come the realization that motherhood in the raw is a byproduct of great potential, you will learn to make peace with the overwhelm.
+Furthermore, once you come to the realization that motherhood in the raw is a byproduct of great potential, you will learn to make peace with the overwhelm.
 There are some really joyful moments and the trick to surviving when your husband works all day is to keep your eyes open for them.

 Think outside the box